5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 # OpenCore Config Tips and Tricks
-This section contains a small collection of useful tips and tricks for working with OpenCore's `config.plist`.
-For updating OpenCore easy and reliably to the latest version, follow my [OpenCore Update Guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/D_Updating_OpenCore).
+This section contains a small collection of useful configuration tips for OpenCore's `config.plist`.

 **TABLE of CONTENTS**